MicrosoftDocs/powerapps-docs/powerapps-docs/teams/create-apps-overview.md

 ---
-title: Create apps in Microsoft Teams by using Power Apps (Preview) | Microsoft Docs
+title: Create apps in Microsoft Teams by using Power Apps | Microsoft Docs
 description: Provides an overview of creating apps in Microsoft Teams.
 author: KumarVivek
 ms.service: powerapps